refugeetech/platform/README.md

-`*` The most important reason for this distinction is our view of other initiatives not focusing on tech to be problem owners; those who are working most closely with refugees.
-As problem owners they are potential users or partners with tech focused projects.
+`*` The most important reason for this distinction is our view of other initiatives not focusing on tech to be challange owners; those who are working most closely with refugees.
+As challange owners they are potential users or partners with tech focused projects.
 This makes it important to facilitate cooperation between them.
 To make them distinct in the project hub lifts this point somewhat.
 Of course tech project could be working just as close with refugees as other projects.
 But tech is a tool that needs to be distributed and applied.
 Most tech initiatives therefore needs partners who are working directly with refugees and who can distribute their tech solutions.

  `**`This data/presentation structure will create coherence throughout the platform and “drilldown” use cases.
-For example one could start by browsing categories of Issue/problems on the problem/issue hub, then drill down to specific Problems and further down to projects specific problems that are faced by projects targeting those issue.
+For example one could start by browsing categories of Issue/challanges on the challange/issue hub, then drill down to specific challanges and further down to projects specific challanges that are faced by projects targeting those issue.
 Finally one could be able to assist to a project specific issue using ones resources or knowledge as requested or by reaching out with a different idea of how to be able to help.

 # Design
 # User Interface terminology